Suzie Cappetta: The Cappetta Company etc

 In later years she was a member of group Cold Fire that consisted of herself on vocals and acoustic guitar, Michael Cappetta on vocals and bass guitar, Martin Pomeroy on vocals guitar and keyboards, Richard Martinez on drums and Ken Roberts on guitar.
 Drummer Martinez would later become the General Manager for the Music is Hope Foundation.
 She would work with Roberts again with Stevie & the Saints, and with Jimmy Ellis.
 As a member of hard rock Christian group, Stevie & the Saints, she sang lead and backup vocals for the band fronted by guitarist Steve Olson.

+1990s

+Suzie and co would work and perform in Las Vegas and Southern California during the 1990s.

 Session work

 In 1996 she contributed background vocals to Jimmy "Preacher" Ellis's album Red, Hot & Blues.
 She would do the same work again with this artist from Arkansas on his 2008 album, That's Why We All Have the Blues.

 Illness and death

 In 1993, Cappetta had colon cancer.
 Five years later, she began to have heart problems, ultimately leading to congestive heart failure, which caused her health to decline more rapidly after the year 2000.

 She died on April 13, 2007, at the age of 58.